topspin/topspin-wordpress/readme.txt

 Once installed, the easiest way to upgrade to future versions is to use the automatic upgrade feature built into WordPress.
 You will be automatically notified of any updates to the plugin and given the option to install them with a single click.

 = IF YOU ARE USING THE OLD PLUGIN'S THEME: =
-Please be aware that you will loose the *Landing Page* it allowed you to create, along with some of the control over the theme from the admin panel.
-You will still be able to change the header image by deleting the file in the *Media Library* called `topspin-store` and uploading a new file named `topspin-store`.  *However, we recommend migrating your site to an entirely new theme if at all possible to avoid future problems.*
+Please be aware that you will lose the *Landing Page* it allowed you to create, along with some of the control over the theme from the admin panel.
+You will still be able to change the header image by deleting the file in the *Media Library* called `topspin-store` and uploading a new file named `topspin-header`.  *However, we recommend migrating your site to an entirely new theme if at all possible to avoid future problems.*

 ---